Energy and Water

 Consider the design of a product—was it designed to be durable and minimize the resources used to manufacture and/or use it?
 Avoid single-use products, excess packaging and things that cannot be recycled in whole or in part at the end of their lifecycle.
 Watch this TED Talk to learn about cradle-to-cradle design.

 Sustainable Purchasing Guide

 The university has a Sustainable Purchasing guide to help workplace buyers purchase with sustainability in mind.
-The guide is set to be updated in early-2016, so stay tuned for new additions to sustainable purchasing on campus!

 Check out the U of S Green Computing Guide.
 It shows us what we can do as a university, as students, and as staff and instructors to reduce our environmental impact when choosing, using and disposing of ICT on campus or at home.

 Sustainable Meetings and Events